 How to securely provide database credentials to Lambda functions by using AWS Secrets Manager

-In this blog post, I’ll show you how to use AWS Secrets Manager to secure your database credentials and send them to Lambda functions that will use them to connect and query the backend database service Amazon RDS—without hardcoding the secrets in code or passing them through environment variables.
+In this blog post, we will show you how to use AWS Secrets Manager to secure your database credentials and send them to Lambda functions that will use them to connect and query the backend database service Amazon RDS—without hardcoding the secrets in code or passing them through environment variables.
 This approach will help you secure last-mile secrets and protect your backend databases.
 Long living credentials need to be managed and regularly rotated to keep access into critical systems secure, so it’s a security best practice to periodically reset your passwords.
 Manually changing the passwords would be cumbersome, but AWS Secrets Manager helps by managing and rotating the RDS database passwords.

 This is sample code: you’ll use an AWS CloudFormation template to deploy the following components to test the API endpoint from your browser: